ember-learn/deprecation-app/content/ember/v3/array-observers.md

 Array observers are a special type of observer that can be used to synchronously react to changes in an `EmberArray`.
-In general, to refactor away from them, these reactions need to be converted from _eager_, _synchronous_ reactions into _lazy_ reactions that occur when the array in question is _used or accessed_.
+In general, to refactor away from them, these reactions need to be converted from _eager_, _synchronous_ reactions to _lazy_ reactions that occur when the array in question is _used or accessed_.

-For example, let's say that we had a class which wrapped an `EmberArray` and converted its contents into strings by calling `toString()` on them.
+For example, let's say that we had a class that wrapped an `EmberArray` and converted its contents into strings by calling `toString()` on them.
 This class could be implemented using array observers like so: